top of page

 The onset of my radiotherapy believe it or not helped drag me out of that fog.
 Something was actually being done.
 For months I had been waiting to see if the hormone injections were working but this waiting was slowly dragging me down.

-Now I had received a letter to attend my treatment.
-Hurrah.
-Something was happening.That letter was a turning point.
-At least I could plan the next few weeks for a change and I felt that I was part of something even though it was to attend cancer treatment.
+But hurrah, or as I politely cried.
+Thank F..K.
+I received the letter to attend my treatment.
+Something was now happening.
+That letter was a turning point.
+At least I could plan the next few weeks for a change and I felt that I was now part of something even though it was to attend cancer treatment.
 The fight was on.

 That period of travelling to the Beatson was a life changer.
 There I was being driven to the hospital by Ayrshire Cancer Support volunteer drivers who had so much knowledge about cancer they were in some cases better informed than the nurses.
-The fellow passengers who suffered from a variety of cancers and at various stages of cancer really opened my eyes and meeting other fellow cancer sufferers within the hospital, where some were obviously in more advanced stages than me, really shook me.
+The fellow passengers, who suffered from a variety of cancers and at various stages really opened my eyes and meeting other fellow cancer sufferers within the hospital, where some were obviously in more advanced stages than me, really shook me.
 I began to see that there were various levels of cancer and by listening to the people who had cancer and their carers both in the cafe and treatment rooms made me realise how incredible the human psych can be when dealing with cancer.

 "Hey, we have cancer so what else can we do?
 Just shrivel up and die?"
 One person said.
 For the first time I realised, I was not alone.